 Interactive Design offers comprehensive website design services for major University websites, which often involves the creation of a custom WordPress theme.
 Custom design projects also include a combination of strategic planning, information architecture, writing, and media development.
 Interactive Design does not offer any of the above as stand-alone services.
 Due to the labor intensive nature of custom website design, the costs of these projects can exceed the budgets of smaller departments.
-This prompted the creation of our legacy Flexi WP themes and the new Responsive Framework theme — available at no charge to the BU community.
+This prompted the creation of a robust foundation of code that supports the Responsive Framework theme — available at no charge to the BU community.

 Why can’t I download and install any of the WordPress themes or plugins available on the web?

 BU WordPress is (much like wordpress.com itself) a managed system.
 Individual site admins do not have administrative access to install themes and plugins.
 WordPress is the most popular content management system used on the web, but that coin has a flip side: it is the most-targeted CMS for hacks.
 One compromised theme or plugin could impact the entire application.
 BU WordPress is our enterprise content management system for the institution, so security is of paramount importance and plays a key role in restricting theme/plugin installations to the core service teams.

 The BU Responsive Framework is an adaptable theme that’s been built to provide design flexibility, to be compliant with accessibility laws and usability best practices, and to guide a consistent voice in brand and way finding across the expanse of the BU Web.
 The list of BU WordPress plugins available to BU site admins cover most cases of common web publishing needs, and many of these plugins have been developed in-house and some are specifically enhanced to work with other BU services (e.g. access restrictions use a standard BU login).

 IS&T does not install WordPress plugins on demand.
 If there is demonstrated need where existing tools do not accomplish the same goal, plugin requests will be assessed in light of other service priorities.